 Sequoia Nagamatsu teaches first-year writing (frequently in Environmental Conversations) and creative writing courses with a specialty in fiction.
-He is the author of the forthcoming novels, HOW HIGH WE GO IN THE DARK and GIRL ZERO (William Morrow/Harper Collins and Bloomsbury UK), as well as the Japanese folklore and pop-culture inspired story collection, WHERE WE GO WHEN ALL WE WERE IS GONE (Black Lawrence Press, 2016).
-His writing has appeared widely in journals, magazines, and anthologies such as Conjunctions, Black Warrior Review, Zyzzyva, The Fairy Tale Review, Lightspeed Magazine, The Bellevue Literary Review, Pleiades, Tin House, One World: A Global Anthology of Short Stories, and The Museum of All Things Awesome and That Go Boom, among others.
+He is the national bestselling author of the novel, HOW HIGH WE GO IN THE DARK (William Morrow/HarperCollins & Bloomsbury, 2022), a New York Times Editors' Choice, as well as the award-winning Japanese folklore inspired story collection, WHERE WE GO WHEN ALL WE WERE IS GONE (Black Lawrence Press, 2016).
+His writing has appeared widely in journals, magazines, and anthologies such as Conjunctions, Black Warrior Review, Zyzzyva, The Iowa Review, Lightspeed Magazine, The Bellevue Literary Review, Tin House, and One World: A Global Anthology of Short Stories.
 Along with his wife, he co-edits Psychopomp Magazine, an online quarterly specializing in genre-bending and innovative prose.
 His next novel, Girl Zero, is forthcoming from William Morrow/HarperCollins and Bloomsbury UK in 2024.